Accessible design for learner variability: Text

 6. Hyperlinks

 Use hyperlinks to describe where the reader will end up.
 You may want to link to additional resources from your document but it is better not to add a long URL directly to your document.
 It is recommended that you create descriptive text about where the URL is directing the reader so it can be easily read by a screen reader.
-For example, the ‘Formative Assessment’ details can be fount on the home page, where formative assessment is the hyperlink.
+For example, the ‘Formative Assessment’ details can be found on the home page, where formative assessment is the hyperlink.
 There is no need to write ‘click here’, ‘read more’ or ‘for more info’.
 Avoid underlining text for emphasis but rather use the bold function.

 7. Style and Formatting